dibartneck/air_quality_monitor/README.md

 ![Image 5](/images/CO2.png)

 The IAQ index is a measure for the quality of air.
 To calculate the IAQ index the Bricklet ([BME680](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme680-ds001.pdf) detects ethane, isoprene (2-methylbuta-1,3-diene), ethanol, acetone and carbon monoxide (often called VOC, volatile organic components) by adsorption.
-These gas measuremnts are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.
+These gas measurements are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.

 ![Image 6](/images/IAQ.png)

-There are 3 alert level avaluable via setup.
-Preset ist level 3.
+There are 3 alert level available via setup.
+Preset is level 3.

 Alert level  | CO2 (ppm) |  IAQ
 :----------: | --------: |  --------